From Dusk till Dawn: The Series: Season 1 soundtrack

 The soundtrack for season 1, named From Dusk Till Dawn, Season 1 (Music from the Original Series), was released on May 5, 2015, through Chingon Music.
 The album features music by Robert Rodriguez's band Chingon (tracks 1–6) and series composer Carl Thiel (tracks 7–20).

+Season 3 soundtrack

+The third ending season song called "Monsters" is written and performed by actress Madison Davenport.